Nourish - Candida Overgrowth – Lifestyle Changes (Part Five)

-Below is a small list of 3 lifestyle tips to help balance candida overgrowth that you can start right away.
+Below is a small list of 3 lifestyle changes you can start right away to help balance candida overgrowth.

 No. 1 – Reduce stress

-As mentioned, plentiful times over the previous 4 blogs, chronic stress is a nightmare for your immune system.
+As mentioned plentiful times over the previous 4 blogs, chronic stress is a nightmare for the immune system.
 It paralyses the immune system.
-It can make the body more susceptible to infection by reducing its white blood cell count, and with a compromised immune system, candida is left unattended which can really exacerbate candida overgrowth.
+It can make the body more susceptible to infection by reducing its white blood cell count.
+With a compromised immune system, candida is left unattended which can really exacerbate candida overgrowth.

 Stress hacking techniques include:

 - Spending time in nature – nature walks or a wander through a city park even.
 A bonus would be to get outside and soak up some vitamin D whilst you’re at it.

 - Practising breath-work to slow down the mind and carve out some time for yourself.

 - Taking up a new hobby or reviving an old one.
 Perhaps it’s knitting, or maybe it’s swimming, piano lessons, cycling, yoga or painting.
 Whatever puts you into a state of relaxation, do it, and enjoy 🙂